tldr-pages/tldr/pages/linux/waydroid.md

 `waydroid init`

-- Install a new Android app from file:
+- Install a new Android app from a file:

 `waydroid app install {{path/to/file.apk}}`